Battle of Ourique: Battle

-Before the battle, Count Afonso was hailed as rex (king) by his men in the Germanic fashion, by being lifted atop his shield by the leading nobles of Portugal.
+Before the battle, Count Afonso was hailed as rex (king) by his men in the Germanic fashion, and he was lifted atop his shield by the leading nobles of Portugal.

-Despite the fact that the Christian Portuguese forces were strongly outnumbered, the Muslim armies were weakened by internal leadership problems, which led to Afonso Henriques's victory and subsequently his proclamation as King of the Portuguese, as Afonso I, with the support from his troops, vanquishing and slaying, so legend says, five Muslim kings.
+Even though the Christian Portuguese forces were strongly outnumbered, the Muslim armies were weakened by internal leadership problems, which led to Afonso Henriques's victory and subsequently his proclamation as King of the Portuguese, as Afonso I, with the support of his troops, vanquished and slayed, so legend says, five Muslim kings.

 The earliest accounts provide little detail.
-In one account the Muslim forces are led by five kings (Life of St. Theotonius), while in another, they are under the command of one king, Ismar (Chronicles).
-In the more detailed Chronicle of the Goths, Ismar waited until Henriques penetrated into Muslim territory, then systematically sent his troops from Seville, Badajoz, Elvas, Évora, and Beja against the Portuguese count.
-It is thus possible that the five kings were actually the leaders of the Almoravid garrisons of each of the Andalusi cities, under the overall command of the Almoravid governor of Cordoba, Muhammad Az-Zubayr Ibn Umar.
-Further, the Portuguese forces were surrounded on the hilltop where they encamped, Ismar hosted knights, who were executed later by Henriques, and that the Muslim king escaped in defeat.
-Arabic and Spanish accounts do not clarify the circumstances, and they even confuse the issue, identifying the Ismar as, alternatively, Ismar Abuzicri or Ismar and Abuzicri, with later historians identifying Abu Zakariya, the governor of Santarém, as the protagonist.
-It is also likely that the numbers were inflated by the chroniclers from a large-scale raid to grand assault by Muslim forces.
+In one account, the Muslim forces are led by five kings (Life of St. Theotonius), while in another, they are under the command of one king, Ismar (Chronicles).
+In the more detailed Chronicle of the Goths, Ismar waited until Henriques penetrated Muslim territory, then systematically sent his troops from Seville, Badajoz, Elvas, Évora, and Beja against the Portuguese count.
+It is thus possible that the five kings were the leaders of the Almoravid garrisons of each Andalusi city, under the overall command of the Almoravid governor of Cordoba, Muhammad Az-Zubayr Ibn Umar.
+Further, the Portuguese forces were surrounded on the hilltop where they encamped.
+Ismar hosted knights, who Henriques later executed, and the Muslim king escaped defeat.
+Arabic and Spanish accounts do not clarify the circumstances, and they even confuse the issue, identifying Ismar as, alternatively, Ismar Abuzicri or Ismar and Abuzicri, with later historians identifying Abu Zakariya, the governor of Santarém, as the protagonist.
+It is also likely that the numbers were inflated by the chroniclers from a large-scale raid to a grand assault by Muslim forces.